-Every application for a health insurance policy has to undergo the underwriting process, whereby the health condition of the applicant is evaluated by the underwriters.
-Your past and present health condition reflect the state of your health for the future.
+Every application for a health insurance policy has to undergo the underwriting process, whereby the applicant’s health condition is evaluated by the underwriters.
+Your past and present health conditions reflect the state of your health for the future.
 The rate for your insurance policy is also set accordingly.
-Read along to know which factors are considered by the insurers when they determine your coverage and rates for insurance protection.
+Read along to know which factors the insurers consider when they determine your coverage and rates for insurance protection.

 Insurance coverage is denied if the applicant appears to have too many health risks.
 The lesser risks you have, the easier it will be for you to buy health insurance coverage.
 The following factors will determine how much you are going to pay for your policy:

 - Age of the person – Your health insurance policy will be much cheaper if you buy it when you’re young.
 Young persons are usually considered healthier than elderly individuals.
 Old persons are more likely to develop health problems than young people, and the health care costs for them are also going to be more.
 For this reason, individuals have to pay more for health insurance coverage as they age.

 - Gender of the person – Women have to pay more for their insurance than men.
 Supposedly, women are more likely to visit doctors and thereby incur more insurance costs.
 Besides, the insurers also charge more since they have to bear the costs for maternity care for the women as well, along with the regular costs of healthcare.